UMG902/Transcendence-cheap/README.md

+THIS IS A FORK OF THE MOD I CREATED BECAUSE I WANTED TO REDUCE THE CHARM'S COSTS I DO NOT HAVE ANY CONNECTION WITH THE ORIGINAL MOD OR IT'S CREATOR

 A mod for Hollow Knight that adds 15 new charms.

 Can work with or without the randomizer: if it is in use and charms are randomized,